An Overview of Hardwood and Engineered Wooden Flooring

 Here at Lincolnshire Flooring, all of our fitters are employed by us, uniformed and use liveried company vehicles.
 They are encouraged to further their knowledge and experience through internal and external training and can help you to go from reading this article to walking across a luxury floor in just a short time.

-To learn more about our range of timber flooring, visit us in our showroom today.
+To learn more about our range of wooden flooring, visit us in our showroom today.
 Alternatively, get in touch with our team on 01522 524 373.

 Case Studies